Nike Cross Nationals: The competition

 In the past, Nike has selected 20 teams from around the nation to compete in the NTN meet, which typically was held the first weekend in December (Nike Team Nationals is preceded by Nike Pre-Nationals in late September).
 These selections were based on regional and national rankings updated weekly during the fall cross country season.
 Teams were selected on "Selection Sundays", typically following the finish of state meets.
 There were eight regions across the country: Northeast, Southeast, South, Midwest, Heartland, Southwest, Northwest, and California.
 In addition, four at-large teams were selected, which could be from any region.
 Starting with the fourth NTN meet, however, the entry procedures changed; New York became its own region due to the girls' teams over the years dominating the meet (see below), raising the number of selected teams to 22.
 Also, regional meets held in each of the regions (except for California; will use end-of-season performances) now guarantee the top two finishing teams invites, most likely due to complaints about how a team should have gone, but didn't.
 New York was originally going to use the top 2 teams in the Federation Meet, but it was changed to also have a regional meet.
 This upset some fans, and cause some teams to skip the Federations meet to prepare for the NTN regional.
 There will still be four at-large teams chosen by the NTN committee, in addition to the top two teams from each region.

-The event is held in the second weekend of December in Portland, Oregon, at the Portland Meadows thoroughbred racing track.
-The race features a man-made five-kilometer course that is completed with three loops, following European cross country tradition.
-The venue has an enclosed 3,000-seat grandstand, allowing spectators to see the whole race, unlike normal cross country meets.
-The infield of the track, where the course is set up, is also open to spectators who wish to get a more close-up view of the race.
+In the beginning, the event was held in the second weekend of December in Portland, Oregon, at the Portland Meadows thoroughbred racing track.
+The race featured a man-made five-kilometer course that is completed with three loops, following European cross country tradition.
+The venue had an enclosed 3,000-seat grandstand, allowing spectators to see the whole race, unlike normal cross country meets.
+The infield of the track, where the course was set up, was also open to spectators who wished to get a more close-up view of the race.

 In 2014, the course location was changed from the Portland Meadows track to the Glendoveer Golf Course.
-The course goes across eight greens at Glendoveer and has a much faster feel that the Portland Meadows horse track.
+The course goes across eight greens at Glendoveer and has a much faster feel than the now demolished Portland Meadows horse track.
 The course is far less muddy and has a different route than the original course and has been well received.

 NXN has a reputation for being extremely muddy.
 The course is located not only in the rainy Pacific Northwest but also in a low area and a drainage basin.
 It is a common sight to see runners soaked in mud at the end of NXN races.

 Since NXN is held on the same weekend as the Foot Locker Cross Country West Regional Championship, in 2005 and 2006, the top two runners at NXN who would have otherwise competed in the west region earned automatic bids to the Foot Locker National Cross Country Championship.